-When trying to lose fat be sure to acknowledge both exercise and nutrition for the fastest and best result.
+2. When trying to lose fat be sure to acknowledge both exercise and nutrition for the fastest, and best results.

-If you’re goal is to lose fat, create a calorie deficit, either through consuming less calories than you are now, increasing your activity or both.
+3. If you’re goal is to lose fat, create a calorie deficit.
+Either, through consuming fewer calories than you are now, increasing your activity, or both.
 Just make sure that you are not re-consuming these calories by not paying attention to your nutrition.
 Be aware of the foods you are choosing and your portion sizes.

 Want more on this topic?
 Check out this presentation by Dr. Yoni Freedhoff: Rebranding Exercise: Why Exercise is the World’s Best Drug, Just Not a Weight Loss Drug